Proma93/drf_learning/README.md

 - Secure, versioned Swagger UI and ReDoc for interactive API docs and developer testing with authentication.
 - Containerized with Docker and published to Docker Hub for seamless deployment
 - CI/CD pipeline built using GitHub Actions for automated build, test, and Docker push
-- One-command setup with docker-compose to run the full app with no local config
+- One-command setup with docker-compose to run the full app without local configuration
+- Implemented and integrated Prometheus and Grafana for application and task monitoring
+- Built Grafana dashboard for Django metrics, Celery tasks, and performance

 ---